linkerd/linkerd/namerd/README.md

 ## Http Control Interface ##

-namerd provides an http interface to create, update and retrieve Dtabs, as defined in `HttpControlService`.
+Namerd provides an http interface to create, update and retrieve Dtabs, as defined in `HttpControlService`.

 For a command-line tool which wraps this interface, try